Find Your School and Bus Routes Using E-Link

 The regular schedule applies to Monday through Thursday.
 Every Friday, Snoqualmie Valley schools dismiss students two hours early to allow for teacher collaboration and professional development.
 Morning pick-up times are the same every day, including Friday.
 To determine Friday afternoon drop-off times, simply subtract two hours from the regular drop-off time.
 (For example, if a bus regularly drops off a student at approximately 3:45 p.m., expect the Friday afternoon drop off time to be approximately 1:45 p.m.)

 Bus Bulletin Notification Service: The District partners with Bus Bulletin to provide timely notifications to parents/guardians when bus delays of 10 minutes or more may impact a specific bus route.
 When traffic congestion, schedule changes or other incidents may impact a specific route, the Transportation Department works to send a brief email or text message to families who have signed up for the free Bus Bulletin service.
-NOTE: a parent/guardian who signed up in the past will still be in the system.
-However, if a student changed schools, has a new home address, or has a different route from last year (verify using E-Link), the parent will need to update this information in the Bus Bulletin system.
-To register or learn more, click on: Bus Bulletin.
+NOTE: Parents/guardians who signed up in the past will need to log into your account and add both AM and PM route numbers to your account for the 2019-20 school year, as all routes have been refreshed.
+To learn more, click on Bus Bulletin.

 - After-School Activity Bus Routes